John Caudwell: Politics

 In April 2010, Caudwell donated £2,000 to Conservative MP Bill Cash's general election fund.

 In 2019, Caudwell was reported to have donated £500,000 to the Conservative Party, making him the biggest donor to the party ahead of the 2019 United Kingdom general election.
 He also gave interviews stating that he and many other wealthy individuals would leave the UK if the Labour Party gained power and increased taxes.

 In 2022, in response to the Westminster lockdown parties controversy, Caudwell expressed concerns with the Conservative party under Boris Johnson's leadership.

-In 2024, he announced that he would be supporting the Labour Party at the election that year, citing failures under the leadership of Boris Johnson, saying that “The Labour Party in my estimation, as much as I disagree with some of the policies, are absolutely the very best for Britain going forward".
+In 2024, Caudwell announced that he would be supporting the Labour Party at the election that year, citing failures under the leadership of Boris Johnson, saying that "The Labour Party in my estimation, as much as I disagree with some of the policies, are absolutely the very best for Britain going forward."

+In 2024 he donated more than £75,000 to the Council on Geostrategy.

 Brexit

-Caudwell is reported to be a proud Brexiteer, alongside a number of other British billionaires.

-On Brexit, he is reported to have called UK politicians “lily-livered” and the EU “Brussels bully boys”.
-He is also quoted to have said, “I don't understand how intelligent people, successful people, can’t see the benefits of being out of Europe.” ...
-“I think MPs are disgusting.
-Really disgusting.
-This shilly-shallying, I don’t understand [it].
-Why don’t they understand that saying we’re going to have a no deal is the best way to get a good deal?
-You can already see the change in attitude from the EU.
-They’re trembling.”
+Caudwell is reported to be a proud Brexiteer.
+In October 2019, regarding Brexit, he is reported to have called UK politicians "lily-livered" and the EU "Brussels bully boys".
+He is also quoted to have said, "I don't understand how intelligent people, successful people, can't see the benefits of being out of Europe."

 Climate Change

-In 2023, Caudwell described the weakening of green policies by Prime Minister Rishi Sunak as “madness” and said he would consider switching his support to Labour.
+In September 2023, Caudwell described the weakening of green policies by Prime Minister Rishi Sunak as "madness" and said he would consider switching his support to Labour.

 Personal life

 Caudwell was married to Kate McFarlane for 25 years.
 The couple divorced in 2001, and they had three children.
 He then had a brief relationship with violinist Jane Burgess, with whom he had a daughter.
 He was then in a long-term relationship with former model Claire Johnson for 15 years, with whom he has a son.
 They separated in 2014.

-In 2015, Caudwell claimed that 11 family members including himself, his ex-wife Kate McFarlane, their two daughters and their son had been diagnosed with chronic Lyme disease, a noted pseudoscience belief.
+In December 2015, Caudwell said that eleven family members including himself, his ex-wife Kate McFarlane, their two daughters and their son had been diagnosed with chronic Lyme disease.
 In 2018, Caudwell pledged to donate more than one million pounds in order to help fund Lyme disease research, on the condition that the NHS would be able to match his investment.

 Caudwell's partner since 2015 is Lithuanian born former Olympic cyclist Modesta Vžesniauskaitė.
 The pair have two children together, a son born March 2021 and a daughter born March 2023.
 (Vžesniauskaitė also has a son from a previous marriage).